RoboCup-Humanoid-TC/hlvs_webots/README.md

-# Robocup Virtual Humanoid League 2021
+# Robocup Virtual Humanoid League

-This folder contains the simulation setup for the Robocup Virtual Humanoid League 2021.
+This folder contains the simulation setup for the Robocup Virtual Humanoid League.

 ## Requirements